Business Schools in District Of Columbia

 Georgetown University’s McDonough School of Business is known around the world for its emphasis on international business and innovative approaches to learning.
 The school makes use of its position at the center of business and politics and hosts a number of initiatives that allow students and faculty to work together to investigate and find solutions for issues that impact global business; these include the Center for Financial Markets and Policy, the Entrepreneurship Initiative and the Institute for the Study of Markets and Ethics.
 Georgetown offers full-time and evening MBA options and an executive MBA for professionals in leadership positions.
 In addition, the school has partnered with Georgetown’s Walsh School of Foreign Service and the ESADE Business School in Barcelona, Spain for a true international experience through their Global Executive MBA program.

 The Kogod School of Business at American University combines active involvement in business and government initiatives in the city with a curriculum centered around international commerce.
 The school offers two formats, both offered on campus only.
 The full-time MBA program is designed for completion in four semesters.
-This immersive program is supported with internships, career development programs and student activities that can help you establish a network that can advance your career for years to come.
+This immersive program is supported with internships, career development programs and student activities that can help you establish a network of industry leaders you could end up working with for years to come.
 The professional MBA program is designed for working professionals who want to take their careers to the next level.
 Classes are held one night a week, and the curriculum takes seven semesters to complete.